Interview: Sally Mango on Musical Liberation, Growth and New Eras in ‘Homemade’

 Homemade – Sally Mango

-Hailing from the San Francisco Bay Area, the six-piece ensemble is made up of Zia GV, Rohan Sahai, Mikey Scheufele, Charlie Buffa, Julie Chanin and Nick Turley.
+Hailing from the San Francisco Bay Area, the six-piece ensemble is made up of Zia GV, Rohan Sahai, Mikey Scheufele, Charlie Buffa, Julia Chanin and Nick Turley.
 The band has so far garnered a loyal fanbase simply by word of mouth and live shows.
 Leading with intentional creativity and experimental musicianship, they found their definitive sound to lie between the fusions of indie, soul, R&B and pop.

 Where their sophomore album Pressure Slide spoke to anxieties of climate dread, Homemade takes a more lighthearted feel.
 Lead singer Zia GV’s tender vocals gleam and glide over seamless rhythmic compositions, transporting you straight to the golden fields and beaches of California, from which the album was inspired.